Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-This back action is independent of the error parameter $\epsilon$, however, the probability of outcome increases with $\epsilon$.
+This back action is independent of the error parameter $\epsilon$, but its probability increases with $\epsilon$.
 This operator applies a symmetrized displacement along the position axis.
 In the momentum basis, this is equivalent to a cosine envelope on the state.
 To second order in $\hat p$, the cosine envelope can be approximated as a Gaussian,

 where $8\lambda^2=8\alpha^2\Delta^4=\pi\Delta^4$.
 We compare this envelope correction with the momentum part of the target Gaussian envelope $e^{-\Delta^2\hat n}=\exp{[-\Delta^2(\hat x^2+\hat p^2)]}$ and note that an $e$ outcome reduces the momentum uncertainty by $15\%$.
 Currently, we do not have an intuitive explanation for how this back action supports error correction or stabilization.
 The probability of both the back actions increases with an increase in the error $\epsilon$, as should be the case for any autonomous error correction scheme.
 Similarly, the stabilization of the logical $X$ basis corrects displacement errors and envelope errors along the momentum axis.